 People are afraid of doctors, medication, and needles.
 Often it is because they've had bad experiences.
 Having diabetes usually means facing all three of these fears constantly.
 Even if they're not on insulin, they usually have to use a blood sugar machine and prick their finger at least once a day, but probably many times.
 So there is no escaping the needle completely when someone becomes a diabetic.

-There are some people who would rather carry a tarantula around all day, then go to the doctor, take medication, or use a needle.
+There are some people who would rather carry a tarantula around all day than go to the doctor, take medication, or use a needle.

 7. Side Effects Of Medication

 Then, I started pooping my pants uncontrollably.
 It would just slide out with no warning.
-And I got so sick and exhausted from the medication that I couldn't hardly move or think.
-I couldn't watch TV, talking was difficult.
+And I got so sick and exhausted from the medication that I could hardly move or think.
+I couldn't watch TV; talking was difficult.
 I was light-headed all the time and miserable.

-Pretty much all medications anyone takes has side effects of some kind.
-I've always had to deal with side effects, for instance, my insulin gave me weight gain, but this is something I feel I can work on managing.
-The side effects of my metformin, on the other hand, had completely destroyed my quality of life and it wasn't worth taking for me.
+Pretty much all medications anyone takes have side effects of some kind.
+I've always had to deal with side effects; for instance, my insulin gave me weight gain, but this is something I feel I can work on managing.
+The side effects of my metformin, on the other hand, had completely destroyed my quality of life, and it wasn't worth taking for me.

 Some people will mistake a diabetic refusing to take a certain medicine with them being self-destructive or lazy when that is very far from the case.